nengo/nengo-fpga/docs/getting_started.rst

 =============

 NengoFPGA is the frontend that connects to one of many backend FPGA devices.
 You will need to have a :doc:`supported FPGA board <supported_hw>` with access to ABR designs.
-Each FPGA board will have it's own setup and configuration procedure outlined in it's own documentation, however, this NengoFPGA frontend has its own configuration file as well.
+Each FPGA board will have it's own setup and configuration procedure outlined in it's own documentation, however, the NengoFPGA frontend has its own configuration as outlined below.

 FPGA Board Setup